DPartney/Brick-Breaker/README.md

 ```

 ### Run & Play!
 Run the main_menu scene and play!
-Contriubtions are welcome, we'd love to see what improvments you can make.
+Contriubtions are welcome, we'd love to see what improvements you can make.